-- 1 Turn on or restart your system.

-- 2 Perform one of the following actions after the Dell logo is displayed:

-- · With keyboard Press F12.
+- 1. Turn on or restart your system. - 2.
+Perform one of the following actions after the Dell logo is displayed: - With keyboard press F12. - · The system displays one time boot menu and uses up and down arrow key to go to diagnostics and press enter to launch ePSA.

-The PreBoot System Assessment (PSA) starts on your system.
+The Pre Boot System Assessment (PSA) starts on your system.

-NOTE: If you wait too long and the operating system logo appears, continue to wait until you see the desktop.
-Turn off the laptop and try again.
+- NOTE: If you wait too long and the operating system logo be displayed, continue to wait until you see the desktop.